congzhou09/h5-floating-menu/README.md

 # h5-floating-menu

-a configurable floating menu using native h5, hot-pluggable by simply inserting one &lt;script> label into the html file.
+an independent floating menu using native h5, configurable, also hot-pluggable via simply inserting one <script> label into the html file.